Sometimes you can't send code to OpenAI.

 Related Reading

-- My AI Tool Stack in 2025 — Where local models fit in my workflow.
+- My AI Tool Stack in 2025 - How local models integrate with my complete AI workflow

-- Security for Solo Founders — Privacy as part of security posture.
+- Security for Solo Founders - Privacy and data protection strategies including local AI